 Montand is Marc Ferrot, a lonely cop working in Orléans (it’s about 70 miles from Paris), an orphan with no real friends other than his boss, Ganay (François Périer).
 He lives in a horribly spartan apartment that looks more like a halfway between a garage and a hospital, with no personal items at all.
 Instead he has an area where he looks after his guns, seemingly his only passion – and has a pair of alarm clocks.
 Clocks feature heavily in the film, presumably a tip-off to the uncredited literary source, which until the finale is indeed followed very closely.
 We constantly get closeups of clocks and watches and a pocket watch becomes a recurring motif as it passes between all four of the main protagonists in the main love triangle at the core of the story; one character even has an alarm clock in her handbag, which Ferrot significantly smashes at the scene of the murder!

 One evening Ferrot arrests two men who have been stealing church relics and is secretly photographed by Sylvia Leopardi (Sandrelli), an Italian living in Paris who designs shop windows and who by chance happened to be there.
 The two actually only meet later on, when he is driving home one misty night and sees a giant blow-up photo of himself wielding his 357 magnum from that night.
 She is working at the shop and tells him how she got the photo.
 Initially he is wary of her (amazing willpower) while she seems even overly keen to be friends.
 They agree to meet so she can hand over the photos and negatives, which starts a romance, though an awkward one as she is completely mysterious about her past and won’t even tell him where she is living.
-It turns out that she is the kept woman of Ferrot’s boss, something his bedridden wife (Simone Signoret) is completely aware of.
+It turns out that she is the kept woman of Ganay, who just happens to be Ferrot’s boss.
+Ganay’s bedridden wife (Simone Signoret) is completely aware of the affair.
 It is implied that due to her illness it has been agreed that he can look elsewhere for sexual companionship, though clearly there is some tension about it.
-For the most part she seems to be a mother to him rather than a wife (Signoret was actually the same age as Montand, her off-screen husband, but seems much older).
+For the most part she seems to be a mother to him rather than a wife (incidentally, Signoret was actually the same age as Montand, her off-screen husband, and two years younger than François Prier, the actor playing her on-screen husband, though seems much older).

 Sylvia and Ferrot argue in public places about her unwillingness to commit – but she has many secrets and it is only Ganay’s wife (clearly the smartest character in the film) who sees the strain that having to so compertmentalise her life is having on the younger woman.
 After another row Ferrot breaks his promise and follows Sylvia to find out where she lives, but when she sees him they argue again and he slaps her, and is seen doing it by witnesses.
 He leaves in despair and drops one of his gloves, picked up by another witness.
 He goes to a bar and gets drunk.
 Ganay is waiting for her back at the flat.
 He had seen her with Ferrot from the window but couln’t identify who she was talking to.
 They row about the man and after running around the flat end up in the bathroom where in a moment of rage (she had just kicked him in the balls) he bludgeons her to death (a forceful scene even though the murder is actually off-screen, I’m glad to say).
 He cleans up the apartment and heads home and tells his wife everything.
 Ferrot returns to her flat to apologise and, finding the door open, goes inside.
 He types out a small message on her typewriter, not realising she is dead in another room and that he is further implicating himself in the crime.
 The next day he is assigned to the case and realises that he is the main suspect, though he knows there was another man in her life who is most likely suspect – but he doesn’t know who.
 To save himself Ferrot used a blowtorch to destroy all his mementos of his happy interlude with Sylvia, while all the time working to discover who killed and keep himself safe.